-The original line-up (October 1997 – September 1998)

 At the fest, the feces incident came to life again.
 Justin Pearson (from The Locust) had filled a stuff animal with the goods and threw it in the mosh pit while The Swarm was playing.
 The stuffed animal was quickly destroyed by the audience, to reveal a brown substance which had spread all over the floor via the mosher’s feet.

-Everyone stayed for Saturday’s showcase but had to leave early on Sunday to make it back in time for their show in Toronto.
+Everyone stayed for Saturday’s showcase, especially since Ruination was playing.
+But they had to leave early on Sunday to make it back in time for their show in Toronto.
 On Sunday, March 26th of 2000, The Swarm played their final show, opening for Ringworm and GodBelow.
 The original lineup of openers was to be Day of Mourning, Rise Over Run and Haymaker.
 Of these, only Day of Mourning remained.
 Haymaker gave up their spot for The Swarm, while Rise Over Run cancelled, making room for Bloodpact, who were asked to join last minute after playing the Michigan Fest.

 At this show, no firecrackers were set off.
 The band just played straight through their set.
 At the end of their performance, they announced a giveaway of all of their leftover merch, first come first serve.
 Everything but the split with ForceFedGlass was given away for free.
 Eric Ziembowicz had also offered to press t-shirts through Element Records.
 The shirts would represent the end of the the band perfectly, offering a “Parasitic Skies” style tornado on the front and the Cadillac design from “Old Blue Eyes is Dead” on the back.